In every discussion on instant messaging, somebody promotes XMPP-based messengers as the “privacy-friendly alternative” to other messengers.

 Test 2: Use ejabberdctl for information gathering

-ejabberdctl is an administration script and very powerful.
-The server admin can use it to gather information about all server users.
+“ejabberdctl” is a powerful administration script for ejabberd.
+Server-side parties can use it to gather information about all users of the XMPP server.
 For instance:

-- See all MUCs where a user is occupant (get_user_rooms)
+- See all MUCs where a user is an occupant (get_user_rooms).

-This shows that an admin can access most private data of users including their contact lists, their group memberships and other personal data like IP addresses, names, devices and so on.
-The admin doesn’t have to directly access the database or monitor traffic.
-He can just use ejabberdctl.
+Server-side parties can access most private data of users, including their contact lists, group memberships, and other personal data like IP addresses, names, and devices.
+A server-side party doesn’t have to access the database or monitor the network traffic but just use ejabberdctl.

 Test 3: Analyze the Mnesia database

-- user-specific data for SCRAM-SHA-1 used for authentication (hashed password, salt, number of iterations)
+- User-specific authentication data for SCRAM-SHA-1 (hashed password, salt, number of iterations)

 - PEP (Personal Eventing Protocol) information

-Test 4: See content of messages and passwords in cleartext
+Test 4: See the content of messages and passwords in cleartext

-- message content (if no encryption in use), may include images, files, location data, audio files
+- Message content, which may include images, files, location data, and audio files

-Logging in debug mode basically logs every event.
-Combined with traffic data, an admin can monitor every single action of all users on the server.
-However, this not only includes users of this server but also users of other servers who are members in MUCs of this server or chat with people on this server.
+Combined with the network traffic (test 1), a server-side party can monitor all users' actions on the server.
+However, this includes users of this server and users of other servers who are members in MUCs of this server or chat with people on this server.

 Test 5: Manipulate user data

-- add arbitrary JIDs to a user’s contact list (add_rosteritem) or delete JIDs (delete_rosteritem)
+- We can add arbitrary JIDs to a user’s contact list (add_rosteritem) or delete JIDs (delete_rosteritem).

-- delete messages older than x days if not delivered (delete_old_messages)
+- We can delete messages older than x days if not delivered (delete_old_messages).

 - and more